CherokeeLanguage/CherokeeLessons.com/content/apps/bound-pronouns/index.md

 Adjust master deck sorting so that challenges are no longer grouped by bound pronoun or verb.
 Each new challenge introduced and added to your active cards should now be a different bound pronoun.

-Does not change the ordering of cards already active in a session slot which are soley ordered based on your accuracy with correct answers and last show time.
+Does not change the ordering of cards already active in a session slot which are solely ordered based on your accuracy with correct answers and last show time.

 ### 3.17